How to Unclog a Toilet

 - If you smell gas, open the bathroom window and contact a plumber immediately as an issue with the sewer may be causing the toilet problem.

 Tip: Partial clogs may eventually clear themselves, but can also build up to more serious obstructions.
 It can be easier to clear one sooner rather than later.

 Start by using a plunger, which creates a vacuum to force clogs out of drains.
 Heavy-duty plungers with either ball-shaped heads or rubber flanges on the bottom are much more effective than conventional suction cup-shaped plungers.

 - Make sure the toilet bowl contains enough water to submerge the head of the plunger.

 - Place the plunger over the hole in the toilet.

-- Plunge up and down rapidly, keeping the plunger under the water level and lifting it only an inch or so on every upstroke.
+- Maintain a seal and plunge up and down rapidly, keeping the plunger under the water level and lifting it only an inch or so on every upstroke.